 This item was carefully packaged to prevent damage during transport.
 If you discover any damage, please immediately call Customer Service at (360) 734-1540 for advice.
-You may need to file a freight claim, so save the containers and all packing materials for possible inspection by the carrier or its agent.
+You may need to file a freight claim, so take pictures and save all the containers and packing materials for possible inspection by the carrier or its agent.

-SB1100 Inventory
+SB1092 Inventory